Detailed Guide to the Form 990

 - All other contributions

-Any noncash contributions reported as part of the above must also be reported separately on line 1g and, if the total exceeds $25,000, the organization must complete Schedule M. Land trusts should report gifts of land and conservation easements here if they do not use the zero-value approach.
+Any noncash contributions reported as part of the above must also be reported separately on line 1g and, if the total exceeds $25,000, the organization must complete Schedule M. Land trusts should report gifts of land and conservation easements here if they do not use the zero-value approach for conservation easements.
 See below for further discussion.

 Use your land trust’s normal accounting method to complete this section.
-It has been reorganized to group expenses more clearly.
-Expenses are still to be separated into three columns:
+Expenses are separated into three categories:

 - Program services